US says largest solar project could be built on Energy Dept land | Headlines

 US says largest solar project could be built on Energy Dept land

-The DOE identified the following sites for potential development: -Hanford Site, Richland, Washington -Idaho National Laboratory, Idaho Falls, Idaho -Nevada Nuclear Security Site, Nye County, Nevada -Savannah River Site, Aiken, South Carolina -Waste Isolation Pilot Plant, Carlsbad, New Mexico The U.S. government built Hanford and other complexes in the 1940s to produce plutonium and uranium for atomic bombs under the Manhattan Project.
-Hanford is now decommissioned and too contaminated for public use.
+The DOE said it has identified about 70,000 acres (283 square kilometers) that could eventually be home to clean energy projects including solar, wind and nuclear power.
+“These sites are all safe now, they are completely clean and ready for redevelopment,” U.S. Energy Secretary Jennifer Granholm said at an event at her department's headquarters in Washington, D.C.
+Granholm presented the Cleanup to Clean Energy plan to help achieve President Joe Biden's clean electricity goals.

-The largest solar U.S. project and other clean energy infrastructure could be built on re-purposed land owned by the Department of Energy, including part of a site contaminated during the production Cold War-era atomic bombs, the agency said on Friday.
+The largest solar U.S. project and other clean energy infrastructure could be built on re-purposed lands owned by the Department of Energy, including where Cold War-era atomic bombs were developed, the agency said on Friday.
+The DOE said it has identified about 70,000 acres (283 square kilometers) that could eventually be home to clean energy projects including solar, wind and nuclear power.

-The DOE said it has identified about 70,000 acres (283.28 square kilometers) it owns that could eventually be home to clean energy projects including solar, wind and nuclear power.
-U.S. Energy Secretary Jennifer Granholm will present the Cleanup to Clean Energy plan to help achieve President Joe Biden's clean electricity goals at event later on Friday in Washington.
+"These sites are all safe now, they are completely clean and ready for redevelopment," U.S. Energy Secretary Jennifer Granholm said at an event at her department's headquarters in Washington, D.C.
+Granholm presented the Cleanup to Clean Energy plan to help achieve President Joe Biden's clean electricity goals.
+The administration wants the U.S. grid to run on clean energy by 2035.

-The event will include developers of renewable power and nuclear power, involving participants with experience implementing successful clean electricity projects generating at least 200 megawatts, the department said.
+The event included developers of renewable power and nuclear power, involving participants with experience implementing clean electricity projects generating at least 200 megawatts.
 The DOE identified the following sites for potential development:

 -Hanford Site, Richland, Washington -Idaho National Laboratory, Idaho Falls, Idaho